 A tutor can help you through algebra or third-year Spanish.
 Richard's style of philosophical mentoring aims at something fundamentally different.

 Drawing on his experience as a teacher, philosopher and novelist, Richard focuses on your meta-cognition - your thinking about your thinking - and uses this technique to create deep changes in the way you approach, think about, and communicate about, well, everything.

 This is not a fix for specific academic problems.
 Actually, it can transform academic performance in a wide range of disciplines, but that's a side-effect of cultivating a growth medium for the whole mind.

 Click on a cover image for more information.

-At each separate page for the Babel Trilogy (The Fire Seekers / Ghosts in the Machine / Infinity's Illusion) you will find the end-notes from the published books.
-Subjects include Sherlock Holmes, philosophical zombies, some lamentable aspects of the history of psychiatry, Alan Turing, and what Socrates might have said to the Archangel Raphael in the Garden of Eden.
+At each separate page for The Babel Trilogy (The Fire Seekers / Ghosts in the Machine / Infinity's Illusion) you will find the end-notes from the published books.
+Subjects range from Sherlock Holmes and philosophical zombies to some lamentable aspects of the history of psychiatry and what Socrates might have said to the Archangel Raphael in the Garden of Eden.

-At the page for Emperors of the Ice you can find more than you probably ever wanted to know about the history of scurvy, or listen to Richard on YouTube on Scott and the changing meaning of heroism in our culture.
+At the page for Emperors of the Ice you can find more than you probably ever wanted to know about the history of scurvy, or listen to Richard on YouTube talking about Scott and the changing meaning of heroism in our culture.